Ardelyx Inc. (ARDX) Shares Up Despite Recent Market Volatility

-Ardelyx Inc. (NASDAQ: ARDX)’s stock price has increased by 4.78 compared to its previous closing price of 3.56.
-Nevertheless, the company has seen a -4.36% plunge in its stock price over the last five trading sessions.
+Ardelyx Inc. (NASDAQ: ARDX)’s stock price has increased by 1.00 compared to its previous closing price of 3.99.
+However, the company has seen a 5.50% increase in its stock price over the last five trading sessions.
 Barron’s reported on 11/17/22 that Ardelyx Skyrockets.
 Its Kidney Disease Drug Is a Step Closer to FDA Approval.

 Is It Worth Investing in Ardelyx Inc. (NASDAQ: ARDX) Right Now?